uttam1107/git_tut2/README.md

 # git_tut2
-this is my third git tut
+this is my third git tut-by uttam